stainsby/uniscala-json/README.md

 As of version 0.3, Uniscala JSON is built in a fairly standard way using SBT.
 In previous versions, we used Maven.

+## History

+ * **version 0.4**
+   - added convenient unwrapping methods to `JsonObject`: `getString`, `getBoolean`, etc.
+   - `JsonPath` became a case class that is more amenable to pattern matching
+   - moved from Specs2 to Scalatest for testing, since the latter seems much faster

 [ghproject]: https://github.com/stainsby/uniscala-json "Uniscala JSON on GitHub"
 [ghusage]: https://github.com/stainsby/uniscala-json/wiki/Usage "Uniscala JSON library - Usage"